DangerOnTheRanger/maniwani/README.md

 to be run in a production environment.
 Deploy to any Internet-facing servers at your own risk!

-### With Docker
+### With Docker - standalone development image

-In this directory, run the following to build a Docker image:
+In this directory, run the following to build a development Docker image:

-	docker build -t maniwani .
+	docker build -t maniwani-dev --target dev .

 To run your new instance, then type:

-	docker run -p 5000:5000 maniwani
+	docker run -p 5000:5000 maniwani-dev

-Note that currently running Maniwani in this way will not save any data after the container is closed.
-The Docker method is intended for the time being to see what Maniwani is capable of, as well as serve as a quick and easily-replicated testbed.
+Point your web browser at http://127.0.0.1:5000 to view your new installation.
+Note that running Maniwani in this way will not save any data after the container is closed.
+This Docker method is intended to easily see what Maniwani is capable of, as well as serve as a quick and easily-replicated testbed.

+### With Docker - production image and environment

+It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres and Minio), though for the time being this setup is Linux-only and requires `docker-compose`.
+In this directory, type:

+	docker-compose build

+Once that is completed, then type:

+	docker-compose run maniwani bootstrap

+This command will only need to be run once per clean installation of the production environment.
+If you ever want to remove all database and storage data, remove the `compose-data` directory, though you'll likely need root permissions to do so since some subdirectories are created by other users.
+At this point, you can use the normal `docker-compose start` and `docker-compose stop` to start and stop the production environment, navigating to http://127.0.0.1:5000 as per usual to view Maniwani.

+As a final sidenote, this method will run all of your computer's traffic through a local DNS proxy while active, as otherwise it would not be possible to view attachments, since the local S3 server would be unreachable via hostname.
+If you want to audit the DNS proxy code (which is an open-source 3rd-party container), feel free to do so at https://github.com/mageddo/dns-proxy-server .

 ### Without Docker